khanhhua165/wolt-2021-internship-backend/README.md

 ## Usage

-After starting the server.
-We can fetch the data from http://localhost:3000/discovery with the neccessary param strings (lat and lon).
+After starting the server, fetch the data from http://localhost:3000/discovery with the neccessary param strings (lat and lon).

 For example: http://localhost:3000/discovery?lat=60.1709&lon=24.941 .